laggykiller/sticker-convert/README.md

   --telegram-userid TELEGRAM_USERID
                         Set Telegram user_id (From real account, not bot account).
 Required for uploading Telegram stickers.
   --telethon-setup      Setup Telethon
+  --whatsapp-setup      Setup WhatsApp
+  --whatsapp-phone-number WHATSAPP_PHONE_NUMBER
+                        Phone number without plus sign or bracket For login using pairing code
+                        Example: +1 (234) 567-8901 -> 12345678901
-  --line-get-auth       Get Line cookies from browser, which is required to create custom message stickers.
+                        (If not supplied, will login using QR code) --line-get-auth       Get Line cookies from browser, which is required to create custom message stickers.
   --line-cookies LINE_COOKIES
                         Set Line cookies, which is required to create custom message stickers.